SgtHouston/SgtHouston/README.md

 ### 👋🏾 Hi I'm Chris,
-### A retired U.S. Marine combat veteran turned Software Developer.
+### A retired U.S. Marine turned Software Developer.
 Feel free to check out some of my pinned projects.
 Thanks for stopping by!

 - 🛠 Currently developing: A React project for a customer to show off their business's handiwork!
 - 🌱 Currently improving: My TypeScript skills!